Global tax reform tops G20 meet in Venice - RFI

 Venice (AFP)

-G20 finance ministers gather Friday in Venice, with global tax reform top of the agenda as the world's biggest economies seek to ensure multinational companies pay their fair share.
+G20 finance ministers gathered Friday in Venice, with global tax reform at the top of the agenda as the world's biggest economies seek to ensure multinational companies pay their fair share.

-US Treasury Secretary Janet Yellen, European Central Bank (ECB) chief Christine Lagarde and Russian finance minister Anton Siluanov are among those gathering under tight security in Venice.
+US Treasury Secretary Janet Yellen, European Central Bank (ECB) chief Christine Lagarde and Russian finance minister Anton Siluanov were among those gathering under tight security in Venice.

 However, China and India have opted for a virtual presence in the lagoon city, where the Arsenal area has been closed off from tourists and locals for the two-day event.